NOAA-PMEL/faire-to-ncbi-converter/README.md

 ## Future Development
 - This tool is really only for metabarcoding, will need to add functionality for qPCR
+- This tool has functionlity for OME's OSU runs - will take out after fixing and submitting these as this pipeline is not broadly applicable.

 ## Installation
 - Need to install Conda